nus-test/nus-test.github.io/content/home/welcome.md

   css_class:
 ---

 The *Practical and Principled Software Technologies Group* at the [School of Computing](https://www.comp.nus.edu.sg/) at the [National University of Singapore](https://www.nus.edu.sg/) is working on practical and conceptual software solutions.
-We aim to have both real-world impact by creating practical tools as well as designing principled, fundamental techniques.
+We aim to have real-world impact both by creating practical tools as well as by designing principled, fundamental techniques.
 We are actively looking for PhD students, postdocs, visitors, and interns to expand our group.
 Reach out to manuel.rigger@inf.ethz.ch if you are interested.

 Core Areas:
 * Software Engineering